nosarthur/nosarthur.github.io/_drafts/subgraph-isomorphism.md

 tags: [algorithm, graph theory]
 ---

+I have always been very interested in graph theory for many reasons.

+* intuitive
+* Due to its high-level of abstraction, it is relevant to all kinds of real-life problems.

-I have always been very interested in graph theory because of its relevance to real-life problems, deceiving simplicity, and the ingenuity in existing results.
+Many of the graph theory problems can be deceiving simplicity, and the ingenuity in existing results.
-Back in graduate school, I had a lot of fun [attacking the graph isomorphism problem using quantum random walk](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.81.052313) with my collegues.
+Back in graduate school, I had a lot of fun [attacking the graph isomorphism problem of strongly regular graphs using quantum random walk](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.81.052313) with my colleagues.
 In my current company invested in computational chemistry, graph theory is also used everywhere since atoms and chemical bonds are natrually modeled by nodes and edges.
 It is an important component of the field called [cheminformatics](https://en.wikipedia.org/wiki/Cheminformatics).